Pan-nationalism: History and outcomes

 The general failure of the pan-nationalist movements is illustrated by several examples, which had a clear idea of their ideal state, but never got anywhere near achieving it.
 Modern Turkey is the former core area of the Ottoman Empire.
 The present state is closely modelled on the classic European nation state, and was a deliberate break with that empire.
 Beside the very strong Turkish nationalism there are three pan-nationalisms.
 In ascending order of scale: pan-Turkism, a sometimes distinct pan-Turkic ideology referring to the Turkic peoples, and pan-Turanism, which covers most of central Asia and even Finland and Hungary.
 As in Turkey, pan-nationalist movements often operate on the margin of a more limited "standard-nationalist" movement, in the existing core area of the claimed mega-state.

 Pan-Slavism is another notable example of an influential ideal that never resulted in the corresponding mega-state – if Russian territory was included, it would extend from the Baltic to the Pacific (west to east) and right down to central Asia and the Caucasus/Black Sea/Mediterranean in the south.

 Pan-Americanism as an ideal was influential around the time of the independence movements in Latin America.
 However, the new nation-states soon diverged in policy and interests, and no federation emerged.
 The term acquired another meaning, namely U.S.-led co-operation among the separate nation-states, with a connotation of U.S. hegemony.
 That is why there is a pan-Latin-Americanism which proposes inter-Americanism with the United States.
 An important exponent of this philosophy is Víctor Raúl Haya de la Torre, from Peru, while Bolivarianism represents a current variation on the theme.

 Pan-Arabism favors the unification of the countries of the Arab world, from the Atlantic Ocean to the Arabian Sea.

-Unlike most traditional pan-nationalist movements in Europe, this is not based on race or ethnicity because it has been revitalised with religion at its core.
+Pan-Islamism favors the unification of all Muslims, unlike most traditional pan-nationalist movements this is not based on race or ethnicity because it has been revitalised with religion at its core.